-- Public Employees' Retirement System (PERS) - Public Safety Employees' Retirement System (PSERS) - Law Enforcement Officers' and Fire Fighters' Retirement System (LEOFF)

-The State Legislature establishes, and amends, laws pertaining to the creation and administration of all public retirement systems.
+Public Employees' Retirement System (PERS) Public Safety Employees' Retirement System (PSERS) Law Enforcement Officers' and Fire Fighters' Retirement System (LEOFF) The State Legislature establishes, and amends, laws pertaining to the creation and administration of all public retirement systems.

 The Department of Retirement Systems, a department within the primary government of the State of Washington, issues a publicly available Annual Comprehensive Financial Report (ACFR) that includes financial statements and required supplementary information for each plan.
-The DRS ACFR may be obtained by writing to:
+The DRS ACFR may be downloaded from the DRS website at www.drs.wa.gov.